 Listening to UPSAHL’s song Drugs via Tidal HiFi sounds great with the K371: bass notes are easily recognizable while her vocals remain clear during each verse.
 More impressive, vocals remain distinct during the din of the outro.
 Skip ahead to 2:30, UPSAHL echoes the word “drugs” an octave higher than her usual pitch.
 This is hard to discern with bass-heavy headsets like Beats but comes through surprisingly clearly with the K371 even when surrounded by synth noises, a kick drum, and her own lead vocals.

 These headphones aren’t without their weaknesses, though, because clarity isn’t as pronounced as you’d expect from more affordable open-back headphones like the Grado SR80e.
-However, an open-back build can’t effectively be used on-the-go as these can.
+However, an open-back build can’t effectively be used on the go as these can.
 If you’re looking for pristine audio reproduction and don’t mind the limitations of open-back headphones, you may want to look into something like the Beyerdynamic DT 880 Pro, Massdrop x Sennheiser HD 58X Jubilee, or Monoprice Monolith 565.

 How do the AKG K371 compare to other headphones?

-The AKG K371 hold up rather well against its main competitors, the Audio-Technica ATH-M50x and Sennheiser HD 569/598 CS.
+The AKG K371 holds up rather well against its main competitors, the Audio-Technica ATH-M50x and Sennheiser HD 569/598 CS.
 Additionally, they make a compelling case against the longtime industry stalwart, the Sony MDR-V6 variants.
 That last bit is important, as being the upgrade pick to headphones that have long served as a workhorse for many creative industries is not something we take lightly here.

 The AKG K371 headphones have one of the best frequency responses in this price range.